LimePotato/LimePotato/README.md

 ### Hello!!!

 Getting back into programming after a very long hiatus (technically I deleted everything but yanno).
+Ready to learn and improve!

 ## Working myself up!